CharlyRM/StartProjectNetCoreAndVuejs/README.md

 br.com.Model : Location with object classes used in every solution.

 br.com.AuthServer : Project with identityserver4 where a web token is generated and controls the access permissions of the br.com.PanelAPI project.

+br.com.Repository : Project that has business rules such as persistence, repository, libraries and interface.

+br.com.EmailService : Project with implementation of sending SMTP email used by the project.

+- Project Front-End (vue-element-admin-i18n)